ballerina-attic/docs-ballerina-vscode-extension/en/docs/design-your-project/index.md

 # Design your project

-Software applications have evolved into a composition of multiple interrelated components to be able to handle increasing complexities.
+Software applications have evolved into a composition of multiple interrelated components to handle increasing complexities.
 When the number and/or depth of such components grow, it is convenient to have a high-level picture of the system components and their interactions.

 The Architecture View of the Ballerina VS Code extension (i.e., formerly, the **Project Design View**) provides a high-level picture of Ballerina projects purely based on the source code.